Thank you for reading our post, please rate this article at the end.

 5. Watching Birds

-You can watch the birds nearby with bare eyes or invest in a good pair of binoculars if this seems like a hobby you’d want to explore.
+You can watch the birds nearby with your bare eyes or invest in a good pair of binoculars if this seems like a hobby you’d want to explore.
 When you spot a lovely bird that excites you, you can take pictures or videos to keep the memories.

 6. Hiking